- Freyung Castle

 What is included?
 Will there be any costs to cover on the day?

-Your entrance fees, public transport, and a local snack/refreshment is included.
+Your entrance fees, public transport, and a local snack/refreshment are included.
 You will be expected to cover the cost of your lunch and any additional refreshments.

 Where does the tour end?